 Radiology refers to the branch in medicine that deals with radioactive substances in the diagnosis and treatment of diseases.
-The equipment used in this procedure is referred to as radiology technology (RT).
-There are several schools in reference to radiology technology.
+The equipment used in procedure is referred to as radiology technology (RT).
+There are several schools in reference to radiologic technology.
 Educational programs offered in this field would be sub-divided into radiography, radiation therapy, magnetic resonance and medical dosimetry.
 By specializing in one of the programs, you get to pick a professional field in which you are more comfortable with.
-This programs help you learn how to use computers and radiology equipment to acquire and manipulate images for interpretation and analysis.
+This programs help you learn how to use computers and equipment to acquire and manipulate images for interpretation and analysis.
 Communication is also a very important aspect as one has to relate well with other members in the medical field and with patients.

-Foothill College have the radiology programs since the year 1961 and is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), the California Department of Public Health, Radiation Health Branch and the Western Association of Schools and Colleges.
+Foothill College have the radiologic programs since the year 1961 and is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), the California Department of Public Health, Radiation Health Branch and the Western Association of Schools and Colleges.
 It takes 22 months to complete a degree course in radiology.
 The degree later allows you to take the California State Licensing Exam and the ARRT Registry Exam.

 Operation of X-ray equipment.

 Exposing and processing images.

 Accreditation: JRCERT + state of California.